The autonomous and electric drone APT 70 can carry up to 35kg and fly for 60km at a speed of 120km per hour.

 A few words to describe the characteristics of the cargo drone that Bell is testing and then introduce to commercial flights next year.

 The first flight of the APT 70 dates back to 9 months ago: after an infinite number of hours of flight with a remote control, it started flying autonomously for three weeks.

 Everything is bigger in Texas

 Apparently the rule does not apply only to steaks and cowboy hats: this vertical take-off with four take-off proves it.

-APT 70 is the largest commercial cargo drone to take to the skies: 1 weather and 80cm long, 2 meters and 70cm wide.
+APT 70 is the largest commercial cargo drone to take flight: 1 weather and 80cm long, 2 meters and 70cm wide.
 The weight is also considerable: 136kg, with at least 30kg additional in two slots in the wings.

 "When people think of drones, they always imagine those light and cute aircraft," he says not without irony Scott Drennan, Vice President of Bell's Engineering Division.